John Bull: Depiction

-Bull is usually depicted as a stout man in a tailcoat with light-coloured breeches and a top hat which, by its shallow crown, indicates its middle class identity.
+Bull is usually depicted as a stout man in a tailcoat with light-coloured breeches and a top hat which, by its shallow crown, indicates its middle-class identity.
 During the Georgian period his waistcoat is red and/or his tailcoat is royal blue which, together with his buff or white breeches, can thus refer to a greater or lesser extent to the "blue and buff" scheme; this was used by supporters of Whig politics, which was part of what John Arbuthnot wished to deride when he created and designed the character.
 By the twentieth century, however, his waistcoat nearly always depicts a Union Flag, and his coat is generally dark blue.
 (Otherwise, however, his clothing still echoes the fashions of the Regency period.)
-He also wears a low topper (sometimes called a John Bull topper) on his head and is often accompanied by a bulldog.
-John Bull has been used in a variety of different ad campaigns over the years, and is a common sight in British editorial cartoons of the 19th and early 20th centuries.
-Singer David Bowie wore a coat in the style of Bull.
+He wears a low topper (sometimes called a John Bull topper) and is often accompanied by a bulldog.
+Bull has been used in a variety of different advertising campaigns over the years, and is a common sight in British editorial cartoons of the 19th and early 20th centuries.
+The singer David Bowie wore a coat in the style of Bull.

 Washington Irving described him in his chapter entitled "John Bull" from The Sketch Book:

-The cartoon image of stolid, stocky, conservative and well-meaning John Bull, dressed like an English country squire, sometimes explicitly contrasted with the conventionalised scrawny, French revolutionary sans-culottes Jacobin, was developed from about 1790 by British satirical artists James Gillray, Thomas Rowlandson and Isaac Cruikshank.
+The cartoon image of stolid, stocky, conservative and well-meaning John Bull, dressed like an English country squire, sometimes explicitly contrasted with the conventionalised scrawny, French revolutionary sans-culottes Jacobin, was developed from about 1790 by the British satirical artists James Gillray, Thomas Rowlandson and Isaac Cruikshank.
 (An earlier national personification was Sir Roger de Coverley, from a 1711 edition of The Spectator.)

 A more negative portrayal of John Bull occurred in the cartoons drawn by the Egyptian nationalist journalist Yaqub Sanu in his popular underground newspaper Abu-Naddara Zarqa in the late 19th and early 20th centuries.
 Sanu's cartoons depicted John Bull as a coarse, ignorant drunken bully who pushed around ordinary Egyptians while stealing all the wealth of Egypt.
 Much of Sanu's humor revolved around John Bull's alcoholism, his crass rudeness, his ignorance about practically everything except alcohol, and his inability to properly speak French (the language of the Egyptian elite), which he hilariously mangled unlike the Egyptian characters who spoke proper French.

+Likewise, the musician, playwright and Irish Republican Dominic Behan criticized the British government via the proxy of John Bull in his popular ballad, The Patriot Game: